Research areas

 Experimental economics

-Nature of experimental economics: methods
+The essence of experimental economics: method

-• for the evaluation of economic theories and
+• for testing economic theories and

-Fields of application:
+Areas of application:

-• Strategic interactions in small groups, incentive systems, negotiations, ....
+• Strategic interactions in small groups: Incentive systems, negotiations, ...

 • Markets: market processes, market design, auctions

-Ongoing projects at the Institute of Management and Economics:
+Current projects at the Institute of Economics:

 • Consumption of non-renewable resources